Funding opportunity

 Assessment process

-Successful applicants will be invited to submit a full proposal.
-When deciding which applications should progress, UKRI will consider the balance of proposals across the breadth of the priority areas in addition to the assessment of the individual proposal.
-We anticipate that we will invite no more than twice as many full proposals as we expect to fund.
+Successful applicants have been invited to submit a full application.
+When deciding which applications should progress, UKRI considered the balance of proposals across the breadth of the priority areas in addition to the assessment of the individual proposal.

 A list of outlines which have been invited to submit full proposals will be published to facilitate engagement by additional potential partners during preparation of the full proposal.
-Principal investigator name, Centre for Doctoral Training (CDT) title and the Joint Electronic Submission (Je-S) system summary will be published.
+Principal investigator name, CDT title and the Joint Electronic Submission (Je-S) system summary will be published.

-UKRI reserves the right to move applications from this funding opportunity to the Engineering and Physical Sciences Research Council (EPSRC) CDT funding opportunity after the outline assessment, and vice versa, should an application better fit the scope of the other funding opportunity.
+UKRI reserves the right to move applications from this funding opportunity to EPSRC CDT funding opportunity after the outline assessment, and vice versa, should an application better fit the scope of the other funding opportunity.

 Assessment criteria